RedPointGlobal/redpoint-rpi/docs/smartActivation.md

 Before enabling Smart Activation, ensure you have:

-- **Container Registry** — Open a [Support](mailto:support@redpointglobal.com) ticket requesting access to download the RPI Smart Activation images.
+- **Container Registry:** Open a [Support](mailto:support@redpointglobal.com) ticket requesting access to download the RPI Smart Activation images.
-- **Activation License** — Open a [Support](mailto:support@redpointglobal.com) ticket to obtain the RPI Smart Activation license key.
+- **Activation License:** Open a [Support](mailto:support@redpointglobal.com) ticket to obtain the RPI Smart Activation license key.
-- **Integration API Service Account** — Create a service account within RPI that Smart Activation uses to communicate with the Integration API.
+- **Integration API Service Account:** Create a service account within RPI that Smart Activation uses to communicate with the Integration API.
 The account must be a member of these RPI groups:
   - `Everyone`
   - `IntegrationAPI`
   - `Cluster Administrators`